Posted May 19, 2016

 By: Michael Perry

-The demand for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... has given rise to many companies publishing their findings on new or zero-day vulnerabilities to the public.
+The demand for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. has given rise to many companies publishing their findings on new or zero-day vulnerabilities to the public.
 While collaboration and information sharing are highly discussed topics right now, could disclosing the specifics of these exploits do more harm than good?
 Disclosing findings outside of secure communications with vendors opens that information up to threat actors who can review that data against their own methodology.
 This is a double edge sword of helping end users to secure against a vulnerability while also aiding threat actors in refining their practice.

-Typically, disclosures describe the tactics, techniques, and procedures (TTPs) of actors deploying the Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., and also reveal how the malware itself works.
+Typically, disclosures describe the tactics, techniques, and procedures (TTPs) of actors deploying the Malware: Software that is intended to damage or disable computers and computer systems., and also reveal how the malware itself works.
 While discussing TTPs in a public setting can display thought leadership, more often than not it works to alert an adversary.
 This can give malware developers advanced notice that their software is compromised, which leads to the modification and re-invigoration of the malicious software.

 Other issues can include copycat actors incorporating disclosed TTPs into less sophisticated but emerging malware, as well as the enablement of false flag operations.
 This is when a group claims to be the threat actor behind a certain capability, which was common in a recent surge in DDoS extortion threats in 2015 and 2016.
 TTP awareness, false flag operations, and copycat actors explain why we frequently see new versions or families of malware within days of public disclosures.